 The university is committed to updating and informing the campus community with respect to sexual assault cases and preventative measures.
-The following avenues are used to disseminate this information: offices of the vice president for student life and the dean of student affairs; campus safety office; First-Year Niagara; Campus Programming Board; resident assistant staff training programs; R.A. educational programs for students; NU Student Handbook; and informational flyers and posters.
+The following avenues are used to disseminate this information: offices of the vice president for student affairs, the dean of students and campus safety.
+Information about specific policies related to sexual assault can be found in the NU Student Handbook.